liebke/zookeeper-clj/README.md

 if the :watch? flag is set to true when using the exists, children, or data functions, the default watcher function will be triggered under the following circumstances.

-* exists: the watch will be triggered by a successful operation that creates/delete the node or sets the data on the node.
+* **exists**: the watch will be triggered by a successful operation that creates/delete the node or sets the data on the node.
-* children: the watch will be triggered by a successful operation that deletes the node of the given path or creates/delete a child under the node.
+* **children**: the watch will be triggered by a successful operation that deletes the node of the given path or creates/delete a child under the node.
-* data: the watch will be triggered by a successful operation that sets data on the node, or deletes the node.
+* **data**: the watch will be triggered by a successful operation that sets data on the node, or deletes the node.

 The default watcher function can be overriden with a custom function by passing it as the :watcher argument to the exists, children, or data functions.

 The argument to the watcher function is a map with three keys: :event-type, :keeper-state, and :path.

-* event-type: :NodeDeleted, :NodeDataChanged, :NodeCreated, :NodeChildrenChanged, :None
+* **event-type**: :NodeDeleted, :NodeDataChanged, :NodeCreated, :NodeChildrenChanged, :None
-* keeper-state: :AuthFailed, :Unknown, :SyncConnected, :Disconnected, :Expired, :NoSyncConnected
+* **keeper-state**: :AuthFailed, :Unknown, :SyncConnected, :Disconnected, :Expired, :NoSyncConnected
-* path: the path the node in question, may be nil
+* **path**: the path the node in question, may be nil

 NOTE: Watches are one time triggers; if you get a watch event and you want to get notified of future changes, you must set another watch.